pandas-dev/pandas/doc/source/user_guide/io.rst

 Writing Excel files to memory
 +++++++++++++++++++++++++++++

-Pandas supports writing Excel files to buffer-like objects such as ``StringIO`` or ``BytesIO`` using :class:`~pandas.io.excel.ExcelWriter`.
+pandas supports writing Excel files to buffer-like objects such as ``StringIO`` or ``BytesIO`` using :class:`~pandas.io.excel.ExcelWriter`.

 .. code-block:: python